MicrosoftDocs/sdk-api/sdk-api-src/content/wincodec/nf-wincodec-iwicdevelopraw-getnamedwhitepoint.md

 If the named white points are not supported by the raw image, a best effort should be made to adjust the image to the named white point even when it isn't a pre-defined white point of the raw file.

-If the raw file containes named white points not supported by this API, the codec implementer should support the named white points in <a href="/windows/desktop/api/wincodec/ne-wincodec-wicnamedwhitepoint">WICNamedWhitePoint</a>.
+If the raw file contains named white points not supported by this API, the codec implementer should support the named white points in <a href="/windows/desktop/api/wincodec/ne-wincodec-wicnamedwhitepoint">WICNamedWhitePoint</a>.